-The most popular of the immigration programs, the Express Entry system can offer applicants permanent residency in as little as six months.
-This immigration stream is dedicated to people who work in managerial roles, professionals, and skilled trades workers.
-The requirements to be eligible for the Federal Skilled Trades Program are as follows:
+The Express Entry system offers applicants permanent residency in Canada in as fast as six months.
+This stream was created for foreigners in managerial roles, professionals, and skilled trades workers.

-Skilled work experience - at least two years work experience within the last five years in a skilled trade before you apply
+- Skilled work experience - at least two years of work experience within the last five years in a skilled trade before you apply

-Language ability - certain aspect of your job will depend on your ability to communicate effectively with customers, for this reason, you will need to pass a Canadian Language Benchmark (CLB) test and earn a minimum CLB score of 4 in all four sections; reading, writing, listening and speaking.
+- Language ability - certain aspects of your job will depend on your ability to communicate effectively with customers, for this reason, you will need to pass a Canadian Language Benchmark (CLB) test and earn a minimum CLB score of 4 in all four sections; reading, writing, listening, and speaking.

 These and other additional factors all have a point value used to calculate your Comprehensive Ranking System (CRS) score.
 You will then be entered into the Express Entry pool from which the applicants with the best scores are selected in bi-monthly draws and sent Invitations to Apply (ITA’s) for permanent residency (PR) in Canada.
 If you are sent an ITA and can back up everything you have claimed in your application, you will be awarded PR status.